Pastorals

 “what a delight”

-They twinkle like smooth glass—
+They twinkle like smooth glass;

-nothing to hold onto—
+with nothing to hold tight,

 the words slip past my ears

-to the back of my eyes;
+to the back of my eyes

 and become: